While the many reasons for bad breath (halitosis) might be a cause for concern, there is good news when it comes to getting rid of it.

 Use a fresh breath spray

 Carrying a handy spray in your pocket or bag can be a quick and discrete way to ensure your breath stays fresh throughout the day.
-UltraDEX Fresh Breath Spray is free from alcohol and sugar and contains technology which actually eliminates any bad breath compounds instantly and it has anti-bacterial properties too.
+UltraDEX Fresh Breath Spray is free from alcohol and sugar and contains technology which actually eliminates any bad breath compounds instantly.

 Breathe Through Your Nose